Table of contents

 As Facebook can probably tell you, there’s a Facebook group for everything.

 Seriously, though – aside from fly-fishing and groups about knitting, there are Facebook groups for essentially every topic, and we’ve lucked out in providing value and getting questions answered in those for remote workers.

 Remote work and digital nomad Facebook groups range from several hundred members to several thousands.
-The incredible thing about asking a question such as, “What are the best cities for remote work in 2020?” is that you may receive hundreds of replies.
+The incredible thing about asking a question such as, “What are the best cities for remote work?” is that you may receive hundreds of replies.

 The other thing that may not be obvious from joining Facebook groups about professional topics is that people do tend to post jobs or look for freelancers to help out with projects.

 If this is right up your alley, or you’re looking for remote work gigs, connections or ideas, start joining any type of specific Facebook group about your chosen topic today.

 Lunchclub will connect you with like-minded professionals.
 You can input information about yourself and information about who you are looking to connect with.
 We recently have started using Lunchclub and have heard good things.

 Host an online social event within your organization or company

 Some companies consist of a small staff, like small companies of a team of five.
 Some companies may have hundreds, if not thousands of employees, and at the end of the day, you’re bound to not know them all.

 If you want to network within your company, offer to present on a topic.
 Host a webinar, host a gameshow over Zoom, or host a speed-networking event with another coworker.